aleph2c/miros-xml/README.md

 ## List of exceptions to the SCXML Standard

 * The initial element is supported in an atomic state if it is carrying code and not causing a state transition.
 It can be useful to have code run in a state's initialization.

+## List of extensions to the SCXML standard

+* A new ``<debug/>`` element has been added which will create a file and add an ``import pdb; pdb.set_trace()`` expression in the location miros code corresponding to where the tag was placed in the statechart.
+This was added to make it easy for users to debug their statecharts.
+* A ``python`` datamodel was added, so that python code can be placed in the statechart.
 * One-shots can be implemented in multiple ways:

       <!-- FIFO -->